smathys/microservices-kubernetes/PITCHME.md

 - Losing overview of services and their version
 - Complex management of requirements for multiple microservices
 - Frequent release cycles -> fix bugs for external interfaces
-- Handling of multi tenancy was introduced after first releases
+- Handling of multi t enancy was introduced after first releases

 ---

 ## Wrap Up

 - Use:
-  - Managed Kubernetes
+  - Managed Kubernetes, upgrade kubernetes cluster was time-consuming
   - API-Gateways
   - Service-Discovery
+  - Cloud Config Service/Framework
-- Think about multi tenancy first
+- Think about applying multi tenancy first
 - Bleeding edge is not always fun (spring-data Cassandra release was to late)
-- Think about when / how remove old microservices
+- Think about whe /how remove old microservices